sensu/sensu-docs/content/sensu-go/5.2/api/authproviders.md

 ---
 title: "Authentication providers API"
 linkTitle: "Authentication Providers API"
-description: "Sensu Go authentication providers API reference documentation"
+description: "The authentication providers API endpoint provides HTTP access to authentication provider configuration in Sensu.
+Here’s a reference for the authentication providers API in Sensu Go, including returning the list of active authentication providers and creating or updating an authentication provider.
+Read on for the full reference."
 version: "5.2"
 product: "Sensu Go"
 menu: